 Using Your Lightweight Water Bottle with Filter in Airports

 So pretty much every airport limits liquids in hand luggage to 100ml, right?
 Despite this, you can still travel on planes and through airports with Water-to-Go, avoiding the need to pay excessively for bottled drinking water and refusing single-use plastic at the same time.
 Simply empty out any water already in your bottle before passing through airport security and re-fill on the other side before you board your plane from any public bathroom sink.
 When there is water in your Water-to-Go bottle, it is best kept upright in your bag or just in your hand because of the small air valve positioned on the top.

 When flying with your Water-to-Go bottle, you may find the air pressure pushes water in the filter up through the drinking piece.
 This water is safe to drink and is a normal reaction with the cabin pressure experienced on flights.
 To avoid a spillage in this situation, keep the water level low during flights and top up more regularly from the airline’s bathroom tap.
 Yep, you can even refuse single-use plastic bottles during flights with Water-to-Go!

-Find the best deals on hotels for your holiday today.
+Find the best deals on hotels for your trip today.

 Which Size Water Bottle Is Best?